culture

 Guay

 The ultimate Spanish word for "cool".
-You can use it for anything: people, places, food, even ideas.
+It works for people, places, food, ideas.
 If something's good, it's guay.
-Example: "Ese coche es muy guay."
-(That car is really cool.)

-Qué fuerte
+Que fuerte

 It literally means "how strong", but Spaniards use it for anything shocking, unfair, or unbelievable.
-Example: "¡Qué fuerte que no te lo hayan dicho!"
-(It's unbelievable they didn't tell you!)

 Chulo